jpkrooney/rcorex/README.md

 Python module ( <https://github.com/gregversteeg/bio_corex> ) which is
 designed to be suitable for biomedical datasets.
 This is implemented in the `biocorex()` command.
-The `epicorex()` command extends the functionality beyond that of the Python implementation and allows the use of data with mixed data types.
+The `epicorex()` command extends the functionality to allow the use of data with mixed data types.

 The theoretical framework behind the CorEx and Bio CorEx Python modules are laid out in the following academic papers: